 Many of the words we use come from a root word.
 Once you pull off any prefixes or suffixes, the root will be normally at the front or the back of the remaining word.
-A little digging will uncover just what the root word really means.
-For example, in a word such as scissors, the root word is sciss, which means cut.
+A little digging will uncover just what the root really means.
+For example, in a word such as scissors, the root is sciss, which means cut.

 Words can even have two root words, such as schoolhouse.

 There are many root words that are frequently used as parts of common words in the English language.
-For example, the following root words are provided with their meaning and, in italics, with an example of the root word as part of a word:
+For example, the following root words are provided with their meaning and, in italics, with an example of the root as part of a word:

 Liter, glyph, cap, morph, crypt, plan, ego, scent, and zoo are also root words.
 For example, animal is the actual meaning of the root word zoo, so when they named the zoo, they were right.